ficusjs/create-ficus-app/README.md

 # Create Ficus App

-Set-up a web app with FicusJS quickly and easily
+Set-up a web app with FicusJS quickly and easily.

 ## Getting started in seconds